This article explains valves used in SCUBA cylinders.

 Regulator Fittings and SCUBA Valves

 The K-valve is by far the most common valve on SCUBA cylinders in the U.S. and nearby areas, such as the Caribbean.
-The regulator first stage attaches to this valve using a yoke A-clamp fitting, and there is a sealing O-ring that is held in the face of the valve outlet (formally described by the CGA-850 standard) where it mates with the regulator.
+The regulator first stage attaches to this valve using a yoke A-clamp fitting, and there is a sealing O-ring that is held in the face of the valve outlet (this arrangement is formally described in the US by the Compressed Gas Association V-1 standard connection #850) where it mates with the regulator.
 Although this system has been in use a long time, it is considered by many to be somewhat unreliable.
-The US standards consider the Yoke A-clamp fitting suitable for a maximum pressure of 3000 psi at 70°F, although international standards considered it suitable up to 230 Bar at 15°C (3442 psi @ 70°F).
-The original 230 bar has since been superseded by the ISO 12209:2013 standard of 232 bar (3472 psi @ 70°F), although the Yoke A-clamp service pressure is rarely referenced as such.
+The US standards consider the Yoke A-clamp fitting suitable for a maximum pressure of 3000 psi at 70°F, although international standards originally considered it suitable up to 230 Bar at 15°C (3442 psi @ 70°F).
+The 230 bar value has since been superseded by 232 bar (3472 psi @ 70°F), although the Yoke A-clamp service pressure is rarely referenced as such.
 We'll use the original 230 bar value for this article, but you may see 232 bar written elsewhere.

-Outlet/Connector #13 is from DIN 477 part 1 - for cylinders with test pressure ratings up to 300 bar and is commonly referred to in the US SCUBA industry by the slang term "200 bar", because most European dive cylinders with 300 bar test pressures have working pressures in the 200 bar range.
-Outlet/Connector #56 is from DIN 477 part 5 - for cylinders with test pressure ratings up to 450 bar and is commonly referred to in the US SCUBA industry by the slang term "300 bar", because most European dive cylinders with 450 bar test pressures have working pressures in the 300 bar range.
-The two designs are nearly identical, but the #56 valve outlet is deliberately deeper so the shorter #13 connector will not be long enough to seat properly.
+The DIN outlet/connector for scuba cylinders with test pressure ratings up to 300 bar and is commonly referred to in the US SCUBA industry by the slang term "200 bar", because most European dive cylinders with 300 bar test pressures have working pressures in the 200 bar range.
+The DIN outlet/connector for cylinders with test pressure ratings up to 450 bar and is commonly referred to in the US SCUBA industry by the slang term "300 bar", because most European dive cylinders with 450 bar test pressures have working pressures in the 300 bar range.
+The two designs are similar, but the 300 bar valve outlet is deliberately deeper so the shorter 200 bar connector will not be long enough to seat properly.
 This is a safety feature to prevent connecting a low pressure device to a high pressure supply.
+(There are some other minor differences but the depth is the most immediately obvious difference.)
 It's important to understand that the "200 bar" or "300 bar" descriptions are just slang terms that have nothing to do with the pressure ratings of the outlets and connectors themselves!

 Frequently Asked Questions About 200 vs. 300 Bar